 Forgot your phone charger?
 International power adapter?
 Most hotel front desks can sort you out with a loaner of common travel items.
 This saves time and money.
 Unless you actually enjoy overpaying at the airport shops or racing around local convenience stores for a replacement.

 Also: never pack a crappy travel umbrella again, just in case it rains.
 Save space in your luggage and borrow a high-quality umbrella from your hotel instead.
 It’s free and always looks chic.
-Nobody on the streets of Manhattan needed to know I travelled to NYC by $10 overnight Megabus to be able to afford a stay at 5-star hotel, they just saw my fancy branded Four Seasons umbrella.

 Two words: Hotel pillows

 Have you ever found a pillow as comfortable as a really nice hotel’s pillows?
 I have not.
 Like death and taxes, it’s something you can count on.
 Some places even have pillow “menus” with options.
 That’s why at the height of pandemic lockdowns when I was really missing hotels, I splurged and ordered my own hotel pillows for home.
 They are exquisite.
 I’m afraid there’s no going back….

 When I’m on holiday I’d rather not have to clean up after myself.
 Sure, if I’m living in your house for a week I’m going to sweep up and do my own dishes.
 But some Airbnb hosts expect or require you to do chores.
 Why would I strip the beds and do laundry before I leave when I’m already paying you a separate cleaning fee?
 I’m choosing a hotel with daily housekeeping and infinite fresh towels every time.
 (And always bring cash to leave tips for the cleaners.)